Parenting Strategies For Difficult Behaviors: Strategic And Science-Backed Parenting

 Are you experiencing parenting difficulties?

-Why do children misbehave?
+Why do children have tantrums and misbehave?

 Research from the Child Mind Institute suggests that children with frequent emotional outbursts may have undeveloped coping skills to help them handle feelings like anger, frustration, nervousness and fear.
 Some children may also experience difficulty with boundaries and meet rules with defiance.
 To counterbalance these behaviors, you may begin to track when they begin.
 You might consider watching for patterns during specific tasks or times of day, such as bedtime or during homework.
 Doing this can be the first step to addressing your child’s behavior successfully.